 New delivery model

-In October 2021, following substantial work undertaken over the past year to explore an integrated and extensive package of reform to the current system for delivering three waters services and infrastructure, the Government announced that it would be pursuing the move to transfer responsibility for the infrastructure and delivery of Aotearoa's three waters (drinking water, wastewater and stormwater) to four publicly-owned water service entities.
+In October 2021, following substantial work to explore an integrated and extensive package of reform to the current system for delivering three waters services and infrastructure, the Government announced that it would be pursuing the move to transfer responsibility for the infrastructure and delivery of Aotearoa's three waters (drinking water, wastewater and stormwater) to four publicly-owned water service entities.

 These four publicly-owned water service entities will ensure all New Zealanders have access to safe, affordable water services that meet their expectations now and into the future.
 Kāpiti will be part of water service entity C, which covers from Gisborne in the North Island to Tasman in the South Island with about 1 million water connections.